AiyTheAnlyst/URBAN-PLUS-BRAND/README.md

 behavior and trends in the world of fashion

 ## ANALYSIS PROCESS
-I) Data Exploration and Cleaning ii) Descriptive Statistics and Exploratory Data Analysis iii) Analysis of Article Types and Product Usage iv) Gender Distribution and Product Usage
+- Data Exploration and Cleaning
+- Descriptive Statistics and Exploratory Data Analysis
+- Analysis of Article Types and Product Usage
+- Gender Distribution and Product Usage

+## Tools Used
+- Microsoft Excel for data cleaning
+- Microsoft Power BI for data visualization